How Can I Start A Blog?

 Link sharing is when a brand that has already made their own content works with another brand, in this case, you, and asks them to promote the content by sharing the link on their site.

-Co-creation is when both brands create content for both brands and referencing each other’s products for promotion.
+Co-creation is when both brands create content for both brands and reference each other’s products for promotion.
 It can also work when one of the two parties creates content for the product in exchange for a monetary product incentive.

 The content creator will be in charge of promoting the product on their website.